rparrett/zola-test/content/posts/typewriter.md

 truncate_summary = false
 +++

-A common effect in games is to have text progressively appear letter-by-letter as if it is being actively typed.
-If all you need is a single line of text, you can achieve this with a simple system that adds letters to a `TextSection`.
-But this naive approach has issues when the text occupies multiple lines.
-When the "typewriter" runs out of room on a line of text while typing a word, that entire word will abruptly move to the next line!
+A common effect in games is to have text progressively appear letter-by-letter as if it were being typed by a human.
+If all you need is a single line of text, you can achieve this with a simple system that adds letters to a `Text` entity.
+However, this naive approach has an issue when the text occupies multiple lines.
+When the "typewriter" runs out of room on a line of text while typing a word, the layout gets adjusted.
+This causes the entire word to abruptly move to the next line.

+We *could* get around this by using `LineBreak::AnyCharacter`, but splitting words over multiple lines makes text awkward to read.

-We can get around this by laying out the entire contents of the text immediately but hiding it and progressively making a portion of it visible.
+A better approach is to lay out the entire contents of the text immediately, but with `Color::NONE`.
+We can then progressively make each character visible.

-{% codeblock(name="Bevy 0.14") %}
+{% codeblock(name="Bevy 0.15") %}
-{{ snippet(file="bevy_0_14/examples/typewriter.rs", anchor="content") }}
+{{ snippet(file="bevy_0_15/examples/typewriter.rs", anchor="content") }}
 {% end %}